Lokwx/Orbital_FindItNUS/README.md

 ---

 ## Target Audience
-**Primary Users:** NUS undergraduates and staff who frequently commute around the school campus and need an immediately, localized way to report of track misplaced belongings.
+**Primary Users:** NUS undergraduates and staff who frequently commute around the school campus and need an immediate, localized way of reporting or tracking misplaced belongings.

 **Secondary Users:** Campus security and student club leaders who manage physical lost & found boxes and need a digital inventory to broadcast unclaimed items.